 \subsection{Winner Determination Oracle Model}

 In this paper, we focus on the \emph{winner determination oracle model} as our model of computation.
-More exactly, suppose we have access to a winner determination oracle under sincere strategies, where a sincere strategy is a truncation of $\{b_i(.)\}$ by $\{\pi_i\}$, i.e. $\{\max(b_i(.)-\pi_i,0)\}$.
+More accurately, suppose we have access to a winner determination oracle under sincere strategies, where a sincere strategy is a truncation of $\{b_i(.)\}$ by offsets $\{\pi_i\}$, that is, $\{\max(b_i(.)-\pi_i,0)\}$.
 The oracle accepts submitted bids and the required truncations as input, and then simulates truncated bids to find a maximum welfare allocation.
 To make this more concrete, we define the oracle $\texttt{WIN-ORAC}$. \begin{definition} Let $\texttt{WIN-ORAC}$ be a black-box oracle with this input-output relation: \begin{itemize}

-\item \texttt{Input:} submitted bids $\{b_i(.)\}_{i\in N}$ and required truncations $\{\pi_i\}_{i\in N}.$ \item \texttt{Output}: max welfare with truncated bids $:= w(N,\{\max(b_i(.)-\pi_i,0)\}_{i\in N})$, and a winning set, i.e. $S\in \mathcal{W}(\{\max(b_i(.)-\pi_i,0)\}_{i\in N})$ (or \texttt{NULL} if no such set exists). \end{itemize} \end{definition}
+\item \texttt{Input:} submitted bids $\{b_i(.)\}_{i\in N}$ and required truncations $\{\pi_i\}_{i\in N}.$ \item \texttt{Output}: max welfare with truncated bids $:= w(N,\{\max(b_i(.)-\pi_i,0)\}_{i\in N})$, and a winning set, i.e., $S\in \mathcal{W}(\{\max(b_i(.)-\pi_i,0)\}_{i\in N})$ (or \texttt{NULL} if no such set exists). \end{itemize} \end{definition}